AdobeDocs/experience-platform.en/help/profile/guardrails.md

 ## Expected availability

-The following section outlines the **expected** availability for audiences and merge policies in downstream services such as RTCDP destinations:
+The following section outlines the **expected** availability for audiences and merge policies in downstream services such as Real-Time CDP destinations:

 | Sandbox type | Time |
 | ------------ | ---- |